jorishr/notes-on-backend/back_end-basics.md

 In this example we use the Postman app but under the network tab in chrome dev tools you can find similar information.

 The GET request for google.com produces a response from the google servers that contains:
-- body: raw code (containing html, css, js), same as thepage source you can access in the browser
+- body: raw code (containing html, css, js), same as the page source you can access in the browser
 - headers (12): metadata about the response containing timestamp, content-type
 - status (200 OK): the status codes are part of the http protocol, if a page is not found on the server you get a 404 error code.